markkachai/Citi-Bike-Case-Study/README.md

 summary(reg1)
 ```
+---
+Here's an explanation of why each predictor/variable was chosen:

+DemandTime:

+The time of day (e.g., morning, evening) can significantly impact bike sharing demand, as we’ve seen there is a higher average demand in the evenings across days of the week.

+StartStationName and EndStationName:

+The starting and ending stations are fundamental variables as they directly relate to the origin and destination of bike trips.
+Different stations may have varying levels of demand based on factors such as location, nearby attractions, population density, and transportation options.

+DayOfWeek:

+The day of the week affects commuting patterns, leisure activities, and overall demand.
+For example, weekdays typically exhibit higher demand during peak commuting hours, while weekends may see more leisure-oriented trips.

+Month:

+Seasonal variations can have a significant impact on bike-sharing demand.
+Weather conditions, holidays, and cultural events may influence the number of people using bike-sharing services.
+For instance, demand may increase during warmer months or decrease during holiday periods.

+By including these variables in our model, we can capture a comprehensive set of factors influencing bike-sharing demand.
+This allows the model to account for variations in demand based on our chosen predictors, leading to more accurate predictions.

+The multiple R^2 represents the proportion of variance explained by all the predictors together.
+In our model, the multiple R^2 is 0.8956, indicating that we can explain approximately 89.56% of the variance in our data with this model.

+The p-value for F-statistics is 2.2*10^-16, which is < 0.05, indicating that the regression model is highly significant, and the predictors collectively have a significant effect on predicting bike demand.
+With this p-value, we know at least one of the coefficients is non-zero, and the model is valid.

+Additionally, considering these variables enables you to analyze and understand the underlying factors driving bike-sharing demand, which is essential for optimizing resource allocation and planning.

+---

 - Example of predictions made for one of our five chosen stations on a particular day in the future (May 1, 2019)
 ```R